 Briggs was also successful in authoring legislation that has addressed the dangers student athletes face from concussions and improved the gender equity in school sports.
 Currently, Representative Briggs has bills introduced to implement anti-bullying policies in our public schools, protect children from accessing firearms, and increase transparency of campaign finances.

-Representative Briggs sits on the House Appropriations, Transportation, Professional Licensure, Finance, and Judiciary committees and is the Democratic chair for the Subcommittee on Courts.
+Representative Briggs serves as Democratic chairman of the House Health Committee and sits on the House Appropriations, Transportation, Professional Licensure, Tourism and Recreational Development, and Judiciary committees and is the Democratic chair for the Subcommittee on Courts.
 In addition to his legislative commitments, Representative Briggs serves as the co-chair of the Life Sciences Caucus as well as the Arts & Culture and Brain Injury Caucuses.

 He is a proud member of the Green Dog Caucus, a strong coalition of environmentally-conscientious legislators in the House and has previously been ranked the top environmental legislator in Pennsylvania by the Sierra Club’s Pennsylvania Chapter.